Cost and Financial Aid

 Tuition Payment Plan:

 A semester installment plan is available – enabling you to pay all or part of your tuition charges in installments without interest.
 Payments are due on the 15th of each month.
 A $25 late fee is charged for payments received after the 20th of each month.
+Payment plans are set up through TigerNet, which is our student portal.

 Chart Your Path Scholarship: $1,000 (one time)